Navalny's widow vows to continue his fight against the Kremlin and punish Putin for his death

 Over 50,000 people have submitted requests to the Russian government asking for Navalny's remains to be handed over to his relatives, OVD-Info said.

-Russia’s Federal Penitentiary Service reported that Navalny felt sick after a walk Friday and became unconscious at the penal colony in the town of Kharp, in the Yamalo-Nenets region about 1,900 kilometers (1,200 miles) northeast of Moscow.
-An ambulance arrived, but he couldn’t be revived, the service said, adding that the cause of death is still “being established.”
+Russia’s Federal Penitentiary Service reported that Navalny felt sick after a walk Friday and became unconscious at the penal colony where he was being held.
+An ambulance arrived, but he couldn’t be revived, the service said.

-Some Russian media claimed that Navalny's body bore bruises, possibly caused by medics' attempts to resuscitate him.
-The reports couldn't be independently confirmed.

 After the last verdict that handed him a 19-year term, Navalny said he understood he was “serving a life sentence, which is measured by the length of my life or the length of life of this regime.”